Recover at Route 50 CrossFit

 Contrast Therapy FAQs

-The decision to cold plunge or sauna first depends on personal preferences and wellness goals.
-Similarly, with contrast therapy, you can alternate between cycles of hot and cold exposures as you desire.
-However, if you are just beginning your journey, we recommend always finishing with cold therapy to reduce potential swelling and inflammation.
+The order of sauna sessions and cooler exposure depends on personal preference and wellness goals.
+Similarly, with contrast therapy, you can alternate between cycles of heat and cooler exposure as desired.
+However, if you are just beginning your routine, it is often recommended to finish with cooler exposure to help reduce potential swelling and inflammation.

-Engaging in a sauna and cold water routine doesn’t need to take a large part of your day..
-When it comes to contrast therapy, it’s advised that you spend no more than 2 to 5 minutes in a cold plunge and another 12 to 15 minutes in a sauna.
-You don’t have to stay the maximum times to reap the benefits.
-In fact, if you are just starting your routine, a couple of minutes in the sauna followed by a short stint in the cold plunge can be perfect.
+Engaging in a sauna routine doesn’t need to take a large part of your day.
+When it comes to temperature-based therapy, it is generally advised that you spend no more than 12 to 15 minutes in the sauna.
+You do not need to stay for the maximum duration to experience benefits.
+In fact, if you are just starting out, a couple of minutes in the sauna followed by a short rest period can be a good way to begin.

 Is It Healthy to Go From a Sauna to Cold Water?